-One of the principles of the reform was that the new State Pension would be set above the basic level of means-tested support.
-In 2016/17, the starting rate will be £155.65 pw, just above the single rate of the Standard Minimum Guarantee (£155.60 pw).
-Thirty-five ‘qualifying years’ (of National Insurance contributions or credits) will be needed for the full amount.
-Those with fewer than 35 qualifying years will receive a pro-rated amount, subject to them having at least ten qualifying years.
-In general, individuals will qualify for the single-tier on the basis of their own contribution record, so the special rules for marriage divorce or bereavement will end, with some transitional protection.
+Thirty-five ‘qualifying years’ are needed for the full amount.
+Those with fewer than 35 qualifying years receive a pro-rated amount, subject to them having at least ten qualifying years.
+The Government intended that individuals should qualify on the basis of their own contribution record, so the special rules allowing people to derive or inherit State Pension entitlement on the basis of the contribution record of a (former) spouse or civil partner ended, with some transitional protection.

 Commons Briefing papers CBP-7414